versionpress/versionpress/docs/README.md

 Redirects are not handled very well by MkDocs at this point, just keep the old page and add a note about the new location, or use the `<meta http-equiv="refresh" content="0; url=new" />` tag.

-## Build
+### Documenting different versions of VersionPress

-Run `npm run build` to build the site into the `site` directory.
+We don't use a URL scheme like `/latest` or `/v2`, the documentation always reflects the current version and if something has been deprecated or added, just indicate it in the text.

 ## Deployment

-The docs site is hosted on GitHub Pages, via the [`versionpress/docs.versionpress.net`](https://github.com/versionpress/docs.versionpress.net) repo.
+The docs site is hosted on GitHub Pages, via the [`versionpress/docs.versionpress.net`](https://github.com/versionpress/docs.versionpress.net) repository.
 To deploy:

 1. Build the site to the `site` directory:
     ```